goodscloud/technical-maxims/README.md

 ## Planning

+* If you are having trouble estimating something, split it up into smaller components until you aren't having trouble estimating anymore.
+* If you are not sure whether something is possible, try to implement a proof-of-concept of the most difficult/problematic part.
 * Track technical debt with tickets.
-* If you are having trouble estimating something, split it up into smaller components until you aren't having trouble estimating anymore.